Transportation 2030: Waterways, Coasts and the North

 Transportation in the North

-To support northern transportation needs for the future, we are working closely with territorial representatives and stakeholders to develop an Arctic transportation plan.
+To support northern transportation needs for the future, we are working with Indigenous groups, territorial government representatives and industry stakeholders to develop an Arctic transportation policy framework.

 Management of the St. Lawrence Seaway

 On July 14, 2017, we confirmed a five-year extension to the Government of Canada's agreement with the St. Lawrence Seaway Management Corporation to manage, maintain and operate the Seaway.
 This extends the existing agreement until March 31, 2023.
 It will provide stability for the St. Lawrence Seaway Management Corporation and the marine shipping industry.